manpagez: man pages & more

 files, but are rolled forward from the journal files when the

-named has completed halting.
+to determine when named <#std-iscman-named> has completed

 See also rndc stop.